-When is a person working independently of a POS?
+When is a person working independently of a program of support?

-Working independently of a POS means a person is able to work reliably for 15 or more hours per week in the open labour market on wages that are at or above the relevant minimum wage without requiring regular and ongoing assistance that is significant, either in hours or intensity, to maintain the employment.
+Working independently of a program of support means a person is able to work reliably for 15 or more hours per week in the open labour market on wages that are at or above the relevant minimum wage without requiring regular and ongoing assistance that is significant, either in hours or intensity, to maintain the employment.

-A person is treated as doing work independently of a POS if the person:
+A person is treated as doing work independently of a program of support if the person:

-- is unlikely to need a POS to do the work, or
+- is unlikely to need a program of support to do the work

-- is likely to need a POS occasionally to address support needs that are sporadic, episodic or irregular in nature, or
+- is likely to need a program of support occasionally to address support needs that are sporadic, episodic or irregular in nature, or

-- is likely to need a POS but the provision of the POS is not ongoing.
+- is likely to need a program of support but the provision of the support is not ongoing.

-Example1: A person working 15 or more hours per week in the open labour market while receiving moderate or high level ongoing support from an ESS provider is not considered to be working independently of a POS because the person requires significant and regular assistance over the long-term to maintain their employment.
+Example: A person working 15 or more hours per week in the open labour market while receiving moderate or high level ongoing support from an ESS provider is not considered to be working independently of a program of support because the person requires significant and regular assistance over the long-term to maintain their employment.

-Example 2: A person working 15 hours or more per week in the open labour market while receiving flexible ongoing support from a DES provider is considered to be working independently of a POS because the person requires occasional support provided intermittently on an as needs basis to maintain their employment.
+Example: A person working 15 hours or more per week in the open labour market while receiving flexible ongoing support from a DES provider is considered to be working independently of a program of support because the person requires occasional support provided intermittently on an as needs basis to maintain their employment.